 Vendors at Feira da Ladra set up at Campo de Santa Clara every Tuesday and Saturday.
 Expect an eclectic mix of stalls selling everything from vintage clothing and collectibles to books, vinyl and antiques.
 There’s a couple that rewires and adds funky glass to vintage lamps, you can buy new socks and shoes made in Portugal, pick up original artworks, or sift through boxes of plates and cups for €1.
 There are plenty of gems to uncover in the rough.

-The name Feira da Ladra roughly translates to “Thieves’ Market”, but many believe it’s actually named after ladro, a bug found in antique furniture.
-The stallholders are not thieves, though I do question the antique tiles… more on that below.
+The name Feira da Ladra roughly translates to “Thieves’ Market”, but many believe it’s actually named after ladro, a bug (or flea) found in antique furniture.
+The stallholders are not thieves, though I do question the antique tiles… more on that issue below.

 If you want unique souvenirs from Lisbon, or to kit out your kitchen with crockery and cutlery not made by IKEA, Feira da Ladra should be your first stop.